hacks/mentors/README.md

 Do a cursory check that the commas are all still in the right place.
 Merge and pull onto your copy of the `dev` branch.
 Go back over to your local copy of the site, and make sure nothing has broken.
-(If somethng did break, it's probably because someone misplaced a pesky comma, or was trying to be clever with strings or arrays.
+(If something did break, it's probably because someone misplaced a pesky comma, or was trying to be clever with strings or arrays.
 These are all quick fixes.)
 If everything looks good, push the branch's progress.